-Brad: The small business owners could run their business, send invoices, make accounts invisible.
-That first version of QuickBooks optimized the small business owner rather than the accountants.
-Then we heard the other group - the accountants - wanting to look at all their clients in one screen.
-We developed the QuickBooks Accountant edition.
-It was a skeleton key - it opens QuickBooks for all clients.
+Brad: QuickBooks enabled what had been a shoebox full of receipts to become digital.
+The small business owners could run their business, send invoices, make accounts invisible.
+That first version optimized the small business owner rather than the accountants.
+Then we heard the other group – the accountants – wanting to look at all their clients in one screen.
+We developed the QuickBooks accountant edition.
+It was a skeleton key – it opens QuickBooks for all clients.

 CPA PA: What would the small business accounting world look like if QuickBooks had never been created?

 Brad: It's hard to know if someone else might have come to the same conclusion.
 My fear is that there would still be a debit and credit and ledger approach to accounting which is the way it's taught in all the universities.
 Accountants would be less productive and would be dealing with a whole lot of shoeboxes, although they might be electronic shoeboxes.